-- The regulation title should be encoded using the complex attribute feature name, sub-attribute name, for example IMO MARPOL Annex IV Regulations for the Prevention of Pollution by Sewerage from Ships; US Title 33 of the Code of Federal Regulations. - A short summary of the regulation and a reference to the publication containing the regulation must be included using an associated instance of the information type Nautical Information (see clause 24.4), complex attribute information.
+- The regulation title should be encoded using the complex attribute feature name, sub-attribute name, for example IMO MARPOL Annex IV Regulations for the Prevention of Pollution by Sewerage from Ships. - If it is required to encode the national regulation citation it must be done using the attribute regulation citation.
+The regulation citation is generally the national legal citation for the implementation of an international regulation (for example 33 CFR 33). - A short summary of the regulation and a reference to the publication containing the regulation must be included using an associated instance of the information type Nautical Information (see clause 24.4), complex attribute information.